WestonSF/ArcGISDataToolkit/ReadMe.md

 ## Features

 * Automate the data update process.
-* Get data from a varierty of sources.
+* Get data from zip or CSV and import into database.
 * Easy way to update data on web server.
 * Two options - New or existing.

 ## Requirements

+* ArcGIS for Desktop 10.0+
+	* Update from Zip

 * ArcGIS for Desktop 10.1+
+	* Update from Link
+	* Update from CSV
+	* Web Data Upload

-* For Remote Server Data Update, ArcGIS for Server 10.1+
+* Remote Server Data Update Requirements
+	* ArcGIS for Server 10.1+
-* For Remote Server Data Update, FTP server setup on server
+	* FTP server setup on server
-* For Remote Server Data Update tool, setup DataUpdateFromZip tool as Geoprocessing service with these parameters:
+	* Setup DataUpdateFromZip tool as Geoprocessing service with these parameters:
 		* Log File is a constant (defined when publishing tool)
 		* Database is a constant (defined when publishing tool)
 		* Update folder is a constant (defined when publishing tool)
 		* Update mode can be existing or new (defined when running)

 ## Installation Instructions

 * Setup a script to run as a scheduled task
 	* Fork and then clone the repository or download the .zip file.
-	* Edit the batch file to be automated and change the parameters to suit your environment.
+	* Edit the [batch file](/Examples) to be automated and change the parameters to suit your environment.
 	* Open Windows Task Scheduler and setup a new basic task.
 	* Set the task to execute the batch file at a specified time.